List of digital television deployments by country: Australia

-Digital Satellite
+Digital satellite

-There are many digital satellite TV services in Australia, these are, Foxtel, Austar, Selectv, Optus, TransACT and UBI World TV.
-Digital satellite television is popular with Foxtel and Austar alone reaching over one quarter of the nation's population.
+There are many digital satellite TV services in Australia: Foxtel, Austar, Selectv, Optus, TransACT, and UBI World TV.
+Digital satellite television is popular, with Foxtel and Austar alone reaching over one quarter of the nation's population.

-Digital Free-to-air
+Digital free-to-air

-Digital terrestrial television in Australia commenced on 1 January 2001, in the country's five most populous cities, Sydney, Melbourne, Brisbane, Adelaide and Perth.
+Digital terrestrial television in Australia commenced on 1 January 2001 in the country's five most populous cities: Sydney, Melbourne, Brisbane, Adelaide, and Perth.
 Digital services using DVB-T standards are available nationwide.
 Analogue transmissions were phased out between mid-2010 and December 2013.

-Digital Cable
+Digital cable

-Digital Cable operators in Australia are Foxtel, Neighbourhood Cable in some regional cities in Victoria, and Austar in Darwin.
-These services are available to the following cities: Sydney, Melbourne, Brisbane, Adelaide, Perth, Gold Coast, Canberra, Hobart, Geelong, Ballarat, Bendigo, Albury/Wodonga, Mildura and Darwin.
+Digital cable operators in Australia are Foxtel, Neighbourhood Cable in some regional cities in Victoria, and Austar in Darwin.
+These services are available in the following cities: Sydney, Melbourne, Brisbane, Adelaide, Perth, Gold Coast, Canberra, Hobart, Geelong, Ballarat, Bendigo, Albury/Wodonga, Mildura, and Darwin.

 Cook Islands

-Digital Free to Air
+Digital free-to-air

-On the Island of Aitutaki - ArauraTV & Radio Ltd have commenced broadcasting in the DVB-T2 format - leapfrogging the technology being used by most terrestrial broadcasters elsewhere in the Pacific.
-They are currently broadcasting 6 channels of content and this will increase to 8 channels before the end of 2021.
+On the island of Aitutaki, ArauraTV & Radio Ltd have commenced broadcasting in the DVB-T2 format, leapfrogging the technology being used by most terrestrial broadcasters elsewhere in the Pacific.
+They are currently broadcasting six channels of content, and this will increase to eight channels before the end of 2021.

 New Zealand

-In New Zealand, there are several forms of broadcast digital television.
-Sky's Pay TV satellite service (available nationwide), Freeview's free-to-air satellite service (available nationwide), Freeview's free-to-air terrestrial service and multiple IPTV service providers.
+In New Zealand, there are several forms of broadcast digital television: Sky's pay-TV satellite service (available nationwide), Freeview's free-to-air satellite service (available nationwide), Freeview's free-to-air terrestrial service, and multiple IPTV service providers.

 Satellite

-Sky TV launched New Zealand's first nationwide digital Pay TV service in December 1998 and had a monopoly on digital satellite TV until the launch of Freeview's nationwide digital satellite service in May 2007.
+Sky TV launched New Zealand's first nationwide digital pay-TV service in May 1995 and had a monopoly on digital satellite TV until the launch of Freeview's nationwide digital satellite service in October 2002.

 Terrestrial

-The Freeview terrestrial service is a high definition digital terrestrial television service using AVCHD, launched on 14 April 2008.
-The service currently serves 86 percent of the population - notable large towns without the service include Whakatāne, Blenheim, Oamaru and Queenstown.
+DVB-T launched on 15 November 1998.
+The Freeview terrestrial service launched in 2002.
+The Freeview terrestrial service is a high-definition digital terrestrial television service using AVCHD, launched on 1 January 2004.
+The service currently serves 86 percent of the population; notable large towns without the service include Whakatāne, Blenheim, Oamaru, and Queenstown.

 Europe

 Albania

-Analogue terrestrial television in Albania is supposed to switch off in September 2019.
+Analogue terrestrial television in Albania is supposed to switch off in October 2012.

 Albania has three major forms of broadcast digital television.
-Terrestrial (DVB-T2) using MPEG4, Cable (DVB-C) using MPEG4 and MPEG2, and Satellite (DVB-S).
+Terrestrial (DVB-T) using MPEG2 in 1998 and MPEG4 in 2004, Terrestrial (DVB-T2) using MPEG4 in 2009, Cable (DVB-C) using MPEG4 and MPEG2 in 1995, and Satellite (DVB-S) in 1995.
 In addition multiple IPTV services are available.